 Unified Mindfulness is a comprehensive, contemporary and highly adaptable system that merges science and contemplative practice.
 One of its many wonderful features is that it makes understanding and practicing mindfulness accessible for those with little or no experience with meditation or mindfulness.

-In 2012, Chris began formal training with Shinzen to become a mindfulness facilitator in this system and she has remained committed to on-going guidance.
-Since then she has supported many individuals in starting and strengthening their mindfulness practice.
-She also serves as a facilitator for the Unified Mindfulness Home Practice Program, a monthly phone-based retreat that people can access from anywhere.
+In 2012, Chris began formal training with Shinzen to become a mindfulness facilitator/coach in this system and she has remained committed to on-going learning as both a student and a group coach for many programs offered though Unified Mindfulness.
+Chris is also featured on the mindfulness app Brightmind.
+Through these numerous ways of connecting, she has supported many individuals in starting and strengthening their mindfulness practice.

-In addition to studying with Shinzen, Chris’ formal meditation instruction includes 6 months of training with Tibetan teacher, Reginald Ray, called Meditating with the Body: Somatic Practices for Touching Enlightenment and a 12 month class, Dismantling the Ego, as well as numerous other classes with Zen teacher, Cheri Huber.
+In addition to studying with Shinzen, Chris’ formal meditation/mindfulness instruction includes teacher certification from the Green Zone Institute for Mindful Communication based on the work on Susan Gillis-Chapman; 6 months of training with Tibetan teacher, Reginald Ray, called Meditating with the Body: Somatic Practices for Touching Enlightenment and a 12 month class, Dismantling the Ego, as well as numerous other classes with Zen teacher, Cheri Huber.
 Chris also completed 1 year of training as a practitioner of Phoenix Rising Yoga Therapy which facilitates awareness of sensations, thoughts, and emotions through the integration of assisted yoga postures, focusing techniques and non-directive dialogue which has been highly complementary to her mindfulness practice.

 “supported many individuals in starting and strengthening their mindfulness practice”